znimon/znimon.github.io/_tabs/about.md

 order: 4
 ---

-I'm Zechariah Nimon, a computer scientist with over 8 years of experience building thoughtful, scalable solutions across engineering, analytics, machine learning, and design.
+I'm Zak Nimon, a computer scientist with over 8 years of experience across engineering, analytics, machine learning, and design.
 I enjoy tackling complex problems and creating elegant solutions.

 ## Why This Site?

 This site is a place for me to: